 Dead people help blame things because they can’t dismiss the accusation, and you feel better since it isn’t your fault.
 If you can’t find any dead people to blame it on, use the ultimate trump card, the Universe (or Cosmos).

-Either one is good enough when it comes to blaming.
+Either one is good enough when it comes to blame.
 Just blame your misfortune on some “weird existential vibe” thing that can’t be defined.
 And if someone doesn’t believe you, they’re just insensitive and ignorant of existence on a “much higher level” where you can’t be held responsible.

 I hope you enjoyed that.